StateFromJakeFarm/SC18Problems/problems/DeliveryMan/problem.md

 ---

 You've just been promoted from stockroom grunt to full-time package deliveryman at Chico's post office!
-You're extatic about this new promotion, but after your first day on the job, you notice that Chico's downtown area is rather confusing to navigate because of its many nonsensical one-way streets.
+You're ecstatic about this new promotion, but after your first day on the job, you notice that Chico's downtown area is rather confusing to navigate because of its many nonsensical one-way streets.
 In order to make your delivery runs more efficient, you decide to write a program to calculate the shortest travel times between some of the addresses in each neighborhood so you can have an idea of how long it will take you to deliver the more time-critical packages.

 Each neighborhood contains **N** addresses and **M** one-way streets.